mylinuxforwork/dotfiles/README.md

 The installation script will try to create a backup from an previous dotfiles installation.

 Please note: To get the default Linux folder structure incl.
 Downloads, etc please install the packages xdg-user-dirs and run xdg-user-dirs-update.

+## Reference Installation

+The reference installation on the dotfiles is based on Arch Linux installed with a minimal profile.

+Please watch the video on YouTube: https://youtu.be/kHG5czrQ7WA

 ## Installation with GIT (Rolling Release of main branch)